bucketco/bucket-javascript-sdk/FEEDBACK.md

 ### Overriding prompt event defaults

-If you are not satisfied with the default UI behavior when an automated prompt event arrives, you can acn [override the global defaults](#global-feedback-configuration) or intercept and override settings at runtime like this:
+If you are not satisfied with the default UI behavior when an automated prompt event arrives, you can can [override the global defaults](#global-feedback-configuration) or intercept and override settings at runtime like this:

 ```javascript
 bucket.init("bucket-tracking-key", {